 As we eat, I try to tell Robin what saltwater eel tastes like, how to make eel sauce from fish sauce and honey — but you have to use Arctic honey because the nectar from up there tastes so different from the nectar down here — and how much better it all tastes.
 She smiles a real smile, her eyes a little brighter and wider.
 She looks excited to finally learn about the traditional food she’s never eaten.
 I feel excited to finally share with her all the things I couldn’t share with her before.
 I tell her that her mother loved fish sauce when she could get it, how she would beg Lulu to bring some for her every Christmas until her pregnancy with Robin took away her taste for it, and she never got it back.

 Robin’s eyes dim.
 She looks down, feeding bits of eel to her cat.
 I return to eating as well.
-The meat tastes bland, the sauce cloying.
+The meat tastes muddy, the sauce cloying.

 It doesn’t take long for the traders to grow tired of remembering the basic signs they know and frustrated with learning new ones, so, bit by bit, they begin to rely on my lip reading.